 How do I use the app to make a lesson plan?

 The first time you open the app, you’ll be prompted to choose a target language and the language you already know.
 This will determine which dictionaries to download and which content Woodpecker will recommend to you.
 Choose your target language and dive into content in that language.
 Still unsure?
 Check what language settings are available here.

-The app has three sections: Videos, Web Browser, and Dictionary.
-The app opens into the Videos section, tap to play videos we recommend in your target language.
+The app has three sections: VIDEO, WEB BROWSER, and DICTIONARY.
+The app opens into the VIDEO section, tap to play videos we recommend in your target language.
 Choose a different section by tapping on it at the top of your screen.
-Open the Web Browser and browse sites we highly recommend for learners of your selected target language.
+Open the WEB BROWSER and browse sites we highly recommend for learners of your selected target language.
 Learn more about the web browser here.
-Or open the Dictionary if you only want to lookup a word without immersing in online content.
+Or open the DICTIONARY if you only want to lookup a word without immersing in online content.